 – After the rest period, remove the lid and mix the rice with a fork.
 It should be light and fragrant!

 – Serve immediately or let the rice cool for half an hour and refrigerate for future meals.

-There are many other recipes of cooking rice; either, brown rice, white rice, basmati or other type of rice, rice have many benefits for the body, so it’s good to have it in our meals.
+There are many other recipes of cooking rice; either brown rice, white rice, basmati, or other types of rice, rice has many benefits for the body, so it’s good to have it in our meals.